Office Number: 1352 Van Hise Hall

 Research/Language Interests: Yiddish and Hebrew literature; Jewish American literature and culture; medical humanities; multilingual modernisms, visual culture.

 About: Sunny Yudkoff joined the Department of German, Nordic, and Slavic, as well as the Mosse/Weinstein Center for Jewish Studies, in the fall of 2016.
 Previously, she taught at the University of Chicago.
 Her research and teaching focuses on Jewish literary production from the mid-nineteenth to twenty-first centuries.
 Her first book, Tubercular Capital: Illness and the Conditions of Modern Jewish Writing, was published with Stanford University Press (2019).
 She regularly teaches courses in both Jewish Studies and the Medical Humanities.
-Her work has appeared in Prooftexts, Jewish Social Studies, Studies in American Jewish Literature, Literature and Medicine, and elsewhere.
+Her work has appeared in Prooftexts, Jewish Social Studies, Comparative Literature, Literature and Medicine, and elsewhere.
 She is currently at work on her second monograph, Against Jewish Humor: Toward a Theory of Yiddish Joy.

 Affiliated Departments: Mosse/Weinstein Center for Jewish Studies, Department of English, CREECA